mpv-player/mpv/DOCS/client-api-changes.rst

           instead of "no-video=" you should set "video=no".
         - be much more permissive what API calls are allowed before mpv_initialize().
+        - do not override the SIGPIPE signal handler anymore.
+This was done as workaround for the FFmpeg TLS code, which has been fixed long ago.
  --- mpv 0.19.0 ---
  1.22   - add stream_cb API for custom protocols
  --- mpv 0.18.1 ---